surrealdb/benchmarking/README.md

 ## [crud-bench](https://github.com/surrealdb/crud-bench)

+> [!TIP]
+> The `crud-bench` tool is being actively developed.
+Please ensure that you are running the latest code version.

 A benchmark for developers working on features in SurrealDB to check how it impacts CRUD performance.

 ## [ann-benchmarks](https://github.com/surrealdb/ann-benchmarks/tree/surrealdb)